Choosing the Right Aftercare Program for Your Needs

 newly sober in an old environment is not easy.
 Many individuals return to situations that caused them to begin their substance abuse.
 Individual counseling can provide a recovering addict with an environment where they can feel safe to discuss the things they struggle with on a daily basis.
 They can get direct answers to their questions on how to overcome their addiction.

 Sober Living Residences

 There are situations where a person has a very toxic home environment.
 Their sobriety may depend on not putting themselves back in such a situation.
-Sober living homes are able to provide successful aftercare treatment for such individuals.
+Sober living homes can provide successful aftercare treatment for such individuals.
 It will provide them with a clean, safe and sober environment to help with their recovery.
 They will be required to share the responsibilities of the home with other residents.
 A sober living home usually doesn’t provide rehabilitation or counseling services on site.
-They are able to recommend places for these services to their residents.
+They can recommend places for these services to their residents.

 It’s important for a recovering addict to understand how behaviors and environments can cause a person to abuse drugs or alcohol and become an addict.
 This knowledge often helps a person comprehend what has happened to them.
 This helps them continue their sobriety.
 The goal is to help addicts realize that substance abuse will not solve their problems.
-They need to realize it will only create a number of new problems in their life.
+They need to understand it will only create some new challenges in their life.
 It’s also important to educate an addict on the alternate solutions available to handle their life’s challenges.